How 15 Minutes of Exercise Helps with Heart Health

 If you need a low-impact workout, Tabata training can even be done on an elliptical or a bike.
 Simply alternate 20 seconds of high intensity work with 10 seconds of rest.
 Increase the resistance or incline to increase intensity.

-Before you begin any exercise program, see your doctor for a physical.
+Before you begin any exercise program, see your doctor for a physical exam.
 Your doctor can also recommend a target heart rate during exercise.
-Maximum heart rate is 220 beats per minute, minus your age.
-(If you are 30-years-old, your maximum heart rate should be 190bpm).
-The target heart rate is a percentage of the that number, based on fitness level.
+Maximum heart rate is 220 beats per minute (bpm) minus your age.
+For example, if you are 30-years-old, your maximum heart rate is 220 – 30 = 190 bpm.
+The target heart rate is a percentage of the that number, based on your fitness level.